 Journal

-is coffee good for plants?
+Is coffee good for plants?
 Yes, but tread carefully.
-Learn how to compost grounds without smothering your soil.
+Learn how to compost grounds without smothering soil.

 The simple answer is YES.
 But why?